 “Your music reminds me of the middle section of Jimi Hendrix’s 1983, a Merman I shall Turn to Be.”

-“I was surprised at how dreamy it was, surprisingly delicate and nuanced..” (perhaps expecting more severe abuse due to our collective history?)
+“I was surprised at how dreamy it was, surprisingly delicate and nuanced.”

 “How do you guys always know what to do?”